Iberia Flight 610

 Iberia Flight 610 was a scheduled domestic passenger flight from Madrid to Bilbao, Basque Country, Spain.
 On 19 February 1985, a Boeing 727-200 operating the flight crashed into a ravine after one of its wings sliced a television antenna on the summit of Mount Oiz in Biscay during an approach to Bilbao Airport.
 All 141 passengers and 7 crew on board died.
 The crash is the deadliest aviation disaster in both the Basque Country and Iberia history.

 Spanish officials concluded that the crash had been caused by pilot error.
 During the approach to Bilbao, the autopilot's altitude select system failed to engage due to undetermined reasons, enabling the aircraft to descend past its target altitude.
 The altitude alarm had sounded to inform the crew that they had reached the intended altitude.
 However, both crew members misinterpreted it and caused the aircraft to fly even lower.
 The left wing eventually struck a television antenna, shearing it off and causing the aircraft to crash.

-As of 2025, Iberia Flight 610 remains the third-deadliest aviation accident in mainland Spain, behind Spanair Flight 5022 and Avianca Flight 011, and the deadliest crash on mainland Spaniard territory without any survivors.
+As of 2026, Iberia Flight 610 remains the third-deadliest aviation accident in mainland Spain, behind Spanair Flight 5022 in 2008 and Avianca Flight 011 in 1983, and the deadliest crash on mainland Spanish territory without any survivors.